ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 ## Snapshot Logs

-Snapshots are available in `/home/autoboss/snapshots` directory.
-Each folder inside represents one snapshot.
-Even if snapshots can be copied manually using SCP or SFTP it's strongly recommended to use the export feature in web UI.
+Snapshots are available in the `/home/autoboss/snapshots` directory.
+Each sub-directory inside represents one snapshot.
+Even if snapshots can be copied manually using SCP or SFTP, it's strongly recommended to use the export feature in the web UI.

-Snapshot related logs are located at `/home/autoboss/snapshots/<id>/*`
+Snapshot-related logs are located in `/home/autoboss/snapshots/<id>/*`:

 ```bash
 /home/autoboss/snapshots/<id>/*                     - snapshot related logs